Insper/ai_startup/docs/ementa.md

 1. Andrei Paleyes, Raoul-Gabriel Urma, and Neil D. Lawrence.
 2022.
 Challenges in Deploying Machine Learning: A Survey of Case Studies.
 ACM Comput.
 Surv.
 55, 6, Article 114 (June 2023), 29 pages. https://doi.org/10.1145/3533378.

-1. UNESCO’s Ethics of AI Recommendation, 2023, available at: https://unesdoc.unesco.org/ark:/48223/pf0000380455.

-1. UNESCO’s Recommendation on the Ethics of Artificial Intelligence: key facts, 2023, available at: https://unesdoc.unesco.org/ark:/48223/pf0000385082.

-1. United Nations System.
-Principles for the Ethical Use of Artificial Intelligence in the United Nations System, 2022, available at https://unsceb.org/principles-ethical-use-artificial-intelligence-united-nations-system

 ## Bibliografia Complementar